PeruDayani/racehub/README.md

 ### Prod Migrations
 - Switch the DATABASE_URL in .env
 - Run `npm run migrate`
-- Can I wire this up to a Vercel action somehow?
+- This is bad and I will clean up the workflow

 ### Stripe!!
 - There's so much happening here, and so much more to do
 - Everything starts in the Stripe dashboard: https://dashboard.stripe.com/acct_1SCM6MJHWd8FMlJA/test/payments
 - The STRIPE_SECRET_KEY and NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY define which stripe project/env we are connected to.
-Both local and prod are currently pointing to the Sandbox env.
+- Both local and prod are currently pointing to the Sandbox env.

 - Once we are connected to a Stripe account, the magic starts from the CheckoutButton.tsx
 - We require Auth to buy a ticket.
 - We call the /api/stripe/checkout endpoint which gives us a URL for the stripe connect page
 - This API endpoint passes in a PriceObject to the stripe checkout session.
 The Metadata passed in gets passed through the webhook to our api endpoint.
-- TODO: How can we add Taxes, Discounts, Multiple Tickets, etc???
 - We redirect the users to this page
 - This page handles checkout
 - On successfully checkout, a Webhook (configured on the Stripe Dashboard) is triggered